bcgov/smk-cli/docs/edit-layer.md

 From the WMS Details panel, you can modify the following attributes:

 - Title
-- Available for Identify
+- Available for identify
+- Always show legend in layers tool
 - Opacity
 - Display Range
 - Service URL
 - Layer Name
 - Style Name
-- Metadata URL

 #### Title